• Skip to primary navigation

 If you are looking to make the most of your savings, Save offers several options to consider.

-The Market Savings Account presents a spectacular opportunity for savers.
-Essentially, this account allows you to tap into a better way to store your savings.
+Market Savings presents a spectacular opportunity for savers.
+Essentially, this product allows you to tap into a better way to store your savings.
 You’ll still have the access you need without giving up substantial returns.

-As of January 2023, the Market Savings Account offers APYs ranging from 7.79% to 9.18%.
-In order to tap into these relatively high APYs, sign up for specific lengths of time.
-Here’s the breakdown:
+As of January 2026, Market Savings offers variable APYs* starting at 5.51%.
+In order to tap into these relatively high variable APYs*, sign up for specific lengths of time.

 If you want to open an account with a one-year term, you’ll need a minimum deposit of at least $1,000.
-If you want to open one of the other terms, you need a minimum balance of $5,000.
+If you want to open one with a five-year term you need a minimum balance of $5,000.

 Easy Withdrawals

-When you work with the Market Savings Account, you’ll have the ability to withdraw your funds at any time.
-However, withdrawing the funds can come with a penalty.
+When you work with Market Savings, you’ll have the ability to withdraw your funds at any time.
+However, withdrawing the funds can come with an added withdrawal cost.

-For example, if you need to withdraw the funds from your 5-year Market Savings Account early, you could forfeit the potential returns your account might have earned.
-With this penalty, the Market Savings Account feels more like a CD than a savings account.
+For example, if you need to withdraw the funds from your 5-year Market Savings program early, you could forfeit the potential returns your account might have earned.
+With this additional cost, Market Savings feels more like a CD than a savings account.

 Are There Any Fees?